mapme-initiative/wdpar-review/README.md

 # wdpar-review
-Some test scripts for reviewing the wdpar JOSS submission.
-For more details on the review see [here](https://github.com/openjournals/joss-reviews/issues/4594).
+Some test scripts for reviewing the `wdpaR` JOSS submission. [wdpaR](https://github.com/prioritizr/wdpar) is a package for downloading and preprocessing WDPA and WDOECM data from IUCN in the statistical programming language R. For more details on the review see [here](https://github.com/openjournals/joss-reviews/issues/4594).
 The scripts will include some test scenarios for Linux and MacOS.